-Step Two – FTM: The Work of the Congregation (FTMC)
+Step Two – Fundamentals of Transitional Ministry: The Work of the Congregation (FTMC)

 FTMC offers participants the opportunity to build on their own experience as they develop expertise in the specialized ministry of the Transitional Pastor.